senpAi95/Design-Patterns/Design-Pattern/src/com/designpatterns/behavioral/README.md

 * Large sized consequences if update is of large size since we can't control the large update.
 * Doesn't know what changed.
 * Troublesome to troubleshoot.

+# State

+* Localize state specific behavior.
+* Has a State object instead of mix of variables.
+* Separates What state we are in from Where we are at.
+* Follows Open Close Principle.
+Class is closed for changes but open for extensions.
+* Reduces Cyclomatic complexity.

+Design

+* Abstract Class/Interface.
+* Class based individual concrete class per state.
+* Context or subject that has multiple states is unaware of other states except its next state.
+* Pieces are Context, State, Concrete State.

+Pitfalls

+* Should know all states of the application.
+* Will end up with more classes.
+* Keep logic out of context.
+* State change triggers.